-The Governing Body and Leadership Team are responsible for ensuring that the school follows 'Safer Recruitment' procedures, which are outlined in our separate policy called 'Recruitment Policy'.
+The Governing Body and Leadership Team are responsible for ensuring that the school follows 'Safer Recruitment' procedures, which are outlined in our separate 'Recruitment Policy'.
 The Manor Preparatory School is responsible for ensuring that the school maintains an accurate Single Central Record (SCR) in line with statutory guidance.
 We are also committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools.
 We advise all staff to disclose any reason that may affect their suitability to work with children that could be a transferable risk to their role.

-The Manor Preparatory School follows the Government's recommendations for the safer recruitment and employment of staff who work with children in line with Part Three of KCSIE 2021.
+The Manor Preparatory School follows the Government's recommendations for the safer recruitment and employment of staff who work with children in line with Part Three of KCSIE 2022.
 This includes compliance with the Independent School Standards Regulations.
 The Governing Body prevents people who pose a risk of harm from working with children by adhering to their statutory responsibilities to check staff who work with children, taking proportionate decisions on whether to ask for any checks beyond what is required; and ensuring volunteers are appropriately supervised.
 The school has written recruitment and selection policies and procedures in place.

 The School is aware of - and carries out - the KCSIE requirement that anyone employed as a teacher is not subject to a prohibition order issued by the Secretary of State - this check is completed using the Employer Online Service.
-All members of the teaching and non-teaching staff at the school, including part-time staff, temporary and supply staff, and visiting staff, such as musicians and sports coaches, are checked with the Disclosure and Barring Service before starting work.
-All Governors, volunteer helpers and contractors working regularly during term-time, such as contract catering staff, are vetted.
+All members of the teaching and non-teaching staff at the school, including part-time staff, temporary and supply staff, and visiting staff, such as musicians and sports coaches, are checked with the Disclosure and Barring Service before All Governors, volunteer helpers and contractors working regularly during term-time, such as contract catering staff, are vetted.
 Assurance is obtained that appropriate child protection checks and procedures apply to any staff employed by another organisation and working with the school's pupils at The Manor or on another site.
 A rigorous check of identity (best practice is checking the name on their birth certificate, where this is available), professional qualifications, the right to work in the UK, references, curriculum vitae, employment history including explanation of any gaps and medical fitness, as well as further checks on people who have lived or worked outside the UK are also undertaken by the school before an offer is confirmed and the person actually starts work.
 Any such reference should be from a senior person with appropriate authority.
+The Manor will also consider carrying out an online search on shortlisted candidates to help identify any issues that are publicly available online.
 Everyone employed by the school is interviewed by at least one person who has had Safer Recruitment specialist training.
 This training is regularly updated.